Lazy loading with Angular 16

 Child Routes

-This issue is discussed in the documentation
+This question is raised in the documentation

 https://angular.io/guide/router#child-route-configuration